 - Consider the accreditation of the sending college or university and program in making course transfer decisions.

-Colleges and universities have the responsibility to:
+Minnesota State sending and receiving colleges and universities have the responsibility to:

 - Provide students with access to advisors designated to assist with transfer processes and requirements;